JesseTNRoberts/Old-Blog/_posts/2023-6-12-Transformer-Problems.md

 As an example, the authors of (ExpertPrompting: Instructing Large Language Models to be Distinguished Experts) develop a prompting scheme such that the probability space is biased to sound as if it is an expert.
 This dramatically changes the completion quality.

 Obviously, this suggests that prompting is a viable method.
+However, this requires that we have a suitable prompt that captures the relevant discourse information to shift the probability space.

 Another method may be to expand the subtree of the narrative/discourse and then prune elements from the tree that deviate from the plan to a degree that makes the plan impossible.